casuhall/sink/README.md

 # sink
-absorb everything sent its way... a real botomless pit !
+Absorb everything sent its way... a real botomless pit !